epicweb-dev/totp/README.md

 	charSet: 'ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789', // custom character set
 })

-// Remember to save the charSet to the database as well.
+// Remember to save the charSet to your database as well.

 // To verify
 const isValid = verifyTOTP({